scamden/bedrock/README.md

 Generally, unit tests will test everything in `lib/` and (ideally) all of the angular controllers in the `ui/` folder.
 If the code is structured properly, then it should be possible to isolate the logic and test it without using angular, browserify, or any other heavy dependencies.

+ > In bedrock, the `src/ui/**/index.ts` files are not unit tested.
+Their only purpose is to
+ > provide the glue that binds your raw classes to angular.
+Therefore, there's no logic to test,
+ > and their behavior should be verified with an integration test.

 **The Wrong Way**: put it all in one file
 ```typescript